Wednesday 9th May; 11:45 (for a 12:00 start) – 14:00; 11 Tufton Street, London, SW1P 3QB

 Ben Franklin, Assistant Director, Research and Policy, ILC

-ILC-UK are delighted to invite you to join our Partners at a discussion about the Government’s industrial strategy with Juliet Chua (DH), Eric Kihlstrom (Healthy Ageing Industry Strategy Challenge Fund) and Ben Franklin (ILC)
+ILC are delighted to invite you to join our Partners at a discussion about the Government’s industrial strategy with Charlotte Bright, Deputy Director at Department for Health and Social Care, Eric Kihlstrom, Interim Director of Healthy Ageing Industry Strategy Challenge Fund and Ben Franklin Assistant Director of Research and Policy, ILC.

 The Government has said that their new funding will seek to “ensure the UK leads the world in healthy ageing”